Resource Management Act 1991

 You could also call this:

-If a board of inquiry or the Environment Court grants a resource consent under section 149R or 149U, the local consent authority can still do everything it would normally do if it had given the consent itself.
-This means the local authority keeps all its usual powers and responsibilities for that resource consent.
+If a board of inquiry or the Environment Court grants a resource consent under section 149R or 149U, the consent authority has all the functions, duties, and powers in relation to the resource consent as if it had granted the consent itself.
+You can think of the consent authority as the group that normally deals with these types of consents.
+The consent authority will handle the resource consent from then on.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 149Y: EPA must refer matter to local authority if direction made by Minister
+149Y: EPA must refer matter to local authority if direction made by Minister, or

 Miscellaneous provisions: Process after decision of board of inquiry or court on certain matters